 The Chia seed is also a rich source of calcium as it contains the important mineral boron, which acts as catalyst for the absorption and utilization of the calcium by the body.
 The calcium content of chia seed is 5 times that of milk.

 Supplements are another choice.
 While it is always best to get your nourishment from the foods you eat, supplements are a far better alternative than not getting your nutritional needs met at all.
 Doctor approved and safe clacium supplements are available at very reasonable prices.

-Calcium Liquid is a high quality, cost effective liquid formula that builds strong bones and teeth, supports healthy heart, nerves and muscles, provides calcium in highly bioavailable forms, includes Boron for building bone density.
+Vitabase Liquid Calcium Supplement is a high quality, cost effective liquid formula that builds strong bones and teeth, supports healthy heart, nerves and muscles, provides calcium in highly bioavailable forms, includes Boron for building bone density.
 Superior absorption.

 Quick Calcium Quiz